-This advanced, one-day fast-track course, presented by RFID4U, will be held on 6 Nov.
-2018.
-It covers the latest equipment and relevant RFID deployment scenarios, provides a solid foundation to design, install, configure, monitor and troubleshoot an RFID deployment and prepares participants for the RFID Institute Certified Associate exam.
+This advanced, one-day fast-track course, presented by RFID4U, covers the latest equipment and relevant RFID deployment scenarios, provides a solid foundation to design, install, configure, monitor and troubleshoot an RFID deployment and prepares participants for the RFID Institute Certified Associate exam.
 Each participant will receive a voucher to take the exam online, after the event.

 The course is a combination of lectures and hands-on lab exercises.
 It provides a functional understanding of the use of RFID readers, tags, printers and general-purpose input-output devices.
 Participants will develop a working understanding of proven troubleshooting methodologies, based on best practices, industry-proven processes and the instructor's practical experiences.

 After a brief technical overview of RFID concepts related to the design and deployment of RFID solutions, attendees will learn how to identify the key architectural components necessary to deploy a scalable RFID solution.
 The instructor will also explain how to use various tools and techniques to design and manage the entire deployment process.
 Also included will be deployment design concepts intended to ensure that a deployment is flexible (to accommodate changes) and scalable (to address future growth).

 Students will learn how to configure RFID hardware in order to maximize functionality.
 This includes setting specific RFID reader parameters, antenna deployment, read-zone optimization and dwell-time calculations.
 RFID tag characteristics and factors affecting tag read performance will also be covered.

 The course material provides a functional understanding of the nine (9) Certification Exam test domains, including:

 RFID Course and RFID Professional Institute Certification Exam Review

 In this section, attendees will review the agenda for the day including important reminders regarding the RFID Professional Institute Certification Exam.